szageda/keeb-utils/README.md

 # 3. The Utils

-I employ several tweaks or functions on additional layers to better accommodate my keyboard-centric workflow thus achieving better efficiency and comfort.
-These tweaks include:
+I implement various adjustments and functions on extra layers to enhance my keyboard-focused workflow, resulting in improved efficiency and comfort.
+These adjustments consist of:

-- A utility layer containing quick access shortcut functions.
+- A utility layer that provides quick access to shortcut functions.
-- A symbols layer containing quick access to programming and prose writing symbols.
+- A symbols layer that offers easy access to symbols used in programming and prose writing.

+> [!NOTE]
+> The symbols layer is currently disabled across the configuration files.
+The layer requires some rework before I'm going to enable it.

 ## 3.1.
 Utility Layer

-‘Utility’ is a keymap layer implemented for extra functionality of your keyboard.
-It is activated by a dedicated key (I prefer <kbd>Caps Lock</kbd>) to provide text editing and navigation functions on the alphanumeric keys without having to move your hands away from their home positions.
+‘Utility‘ is a keymap layer designed to enhance your keyboard's functionality.
+It can be activated using a specific key (I prefer <kbd>Caps Lock</kbd>), allowing you to access text editing and navigation features on the alphanumeric keys without shifting your hands from their home positions.

 <div align="center">